MBTA CAF USA Type 9: Safety concerns

 The Federal Transit Administration conducted a comprehensive safety inspection of the MBTA rail system in 2022, and criticized the MBTA for insufficient safety procedures.
 The inspection report concluded that the MBTA's understaffed safety department was not properly involved in capital projects, which should be subject to a rigorous safety certification process.
 The report highlighted the Type 9 cars as an example of this lack of supervision, and criticized the safety certification for the Type 9's brakes as insufficient.

 On April 17, 2023, the day of the 2023 Boston Marathon, a Type 9 train broke down at Boylston station, disrupting Green Line service through downtown Boston for hours.
 A misaligned floor panel in the center section of a Type 9 car buckled under load, requiring the train to be evacuated.
 All Type 9 cars were removed from service for inspections, returning to service shortly afterwards.

 Future

-The MBTA currently operates the Type 9 cars on all four branches of the Green Line.
 Their successors, dubbed the Type 10, will be built by CAF, and will replace the entire Type 7 and Type 8 fleets by the early 2030s.
 Following the introduction of the Type 10 cars, the Type 9 cars are expected to be reassigned to the Mattapan Line.
 They will replace the Mattapan Line's current fleet of PCC streetcars, which were built in the mid-1940s and have been continually rebuilt since.
 The infrastructure of the Mattapan Line will need to be modified for the Type 9 cars, which are longer and heavier than the PCC cars.
 The plans for replacing the PCC cars on the Mattapan Line have caused controversy, with some figures advocating for the PCC cars to be retained, and others arguing that they are long overdue for replacement.